splanck/vlibc/vlibcdoc.md

 codes it does not recognize. `strerror_r()` is a thread-safe variant that writes the message into `buf`. `perror()` writes a message to `stderr` combining the optional prefix with the text for the current `errno`.
+`strsignal()` maps a signal number to a short descriptive string or "Unknown signal" when the name is not recognized.

 ## Errno Access